Frequent Questions—Maine Seal Stranding Event

 Beginning in June 2022, Marine Mammals of Maine—a NOAA Fisheries authorized marine mammal stranding network partner—has responded to an elevated number of stranded harbor and gray seals.
 An Unusual Mortality Event was announced on July 20, 2022.

 NOAA Fisheries has declared an Unusual Mortality Event (UME) for elevated harbor and gray seal strandings along the southern and central coast of Maine.
-This event began in June 2022 and strandings remain high.
-Seals have tested positive for highly pathogenic avian influenza (HPAI).
+This event began in June 2022.
+In June and July of 2022, seals tested positive for for highly pathogenic avian influenza (HPAI).
+You can track seal stranding numbers on our Maine Pinniped UME webpage.

 What is an Unusual Mortality Event?